Gattocrucco/uncertainties-cpp/README.md

 The gradients and hessians are computed with forward propagation.
 They are always sparse, implemented with C++ maps (trees), and can be updated in-place.
-Ab-initio covariance matrices are not supported, variables with arbitrary given correlations can be created as a linear transformations of independent variables.
+Ab-initio covariance matrices are not supported, variables with arbitrary given correlations can be created as linear transformations of independent variables.
 This software is not appropriate for efficient numerical calculation, but won't hang catastrophically.

 ## Documentation